 A former Director-General of Civil Aviation for Colombia, Juan Carlos Salazar officially assumed the office of the International Civil Aviation Organization (ICAO) Secretary-General on August 1, 2021.

-Salazar was appointed ICAO Secretary-General in February of this year by the ICAO Council, after its comprehensive assessment of a number of international candidates.
+Salazar was appointed ICAO Secretary-General five months earlier by the ICAO Council, after its comprehensive assessment of a number of international candidates.
 He brings more than 26 years of experience in civil aviation, public policy, and the management of large and complex organizations to the role at the UN’s specialized agency for civil aviation.

-Salazar commented on his appointment, “It is a great honor to be assuming this role at this time, and to have the opportunity to help governments and ICAO play an important part in how this sector builds back better and recovers from the global pandemic.”
+Upon his appointment, Salazar commented, “It is a great honor to be assuming this role at this time, and to have the opportunity to help governments and ICAO play an important part in how this sector builds back better and recovers from the global pandemic.”

 “Not the Exception, but the Expectation”

-Mexican Oscar Munoz and Colombian Juan Carlos Salazar exemplify and cement further the legacy of Hispanics and Latinos in the industry that was begun by the aforementioned aviation pioneers.
+Mexican Oscar Munoz and Colombian Juan Carlos Salazar continue the legacy of Hispanics and Latinos in the aviation industry, building upon the foundation laid by earlier pioneers.

 Featured image: Five Mexican pilots who attended the Moisant School of Aviation, seen here in 1914.
 From Left: Alberto Salinas Carranza, Gustavo Salinas Camiña, Juan Pablo Aldasoro Suárez, Horacio Ruiz Gaviño, Eduardo Aldasoro Suárez.
-Photo: Creyes – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=7976077.
+Photo: Creyes, own work, CC BY-SA 4.0.
 Article sources: earlyaviators.com, airandspace.si.edu, Forbes, ICAO, CNN, Zippia.com